OpenSimulationInterface/osi-documentation/osi/README.rst

 Fault injection: how-to
 -----------------------

-Injection of pre-defined sensor errors should be handled by a specialized "fault injector" component that acts like a sensor model component, i.e. it takes a SensorData message as input and returns a modified SensorData message as output.
+Injection of predefined sensor errors should be handled by a specialized "fault injector" component that acts like a sensor model component, i.e. it takes a SensorData message as input and returns a modified SensorData message as output.
 Specific errors should be handled